lgao1712/dicee/README.md

-# Dicee Game - DOM exercise from Udemy's "The Complete 2021 Web Development Bootcamp".
+# Dicee Game - JavaScript & DOM interaction.

-Change the HTML display according to simple comparison logic in JavaScript.
+Change the HTML display according to simple logic in JavaScript.